scotws/tinkasm/docs/MANUAL.md

 ### Current Line Symbol

-To reference the current address, by default the symbol `*` is used instead of an operand.
+To reference the current address, by default the directive `.*` is used instead of an operand.
 It can be modified and subjected to mathematical operations.
 ```
-                jmp * + 2
+                jmp { .* + 2 }
 ```
 In contrast to other assemblers, the current line symbol cannot be used for advancing the line counter.
 Use the directives `.advance` and `.skip` for these,